 Divorce is hard for everyone involved.
-It is particularly hard for you when you can’t stand your ex-partner.
-Unfortunately, when you have shared parenting you can’t get away from them completely.
-Life can become quickly exhausting.
+It is particularly hard for you when you can’t stand your ex-partner: the person with whom you’ll be co-parenting your children.

 Particularly in the beginning, emotions are running rampant.
 This is the time when you can say something in the heat of the moment that could make the situation worse.
 For now, stick to texts and emails.
 It allows you to take your time, and construct a more levelheaded response.
 It also reduces the possibility that the children may overhear things that they don’t need to hear between their parents.